The Seinfeld Scholar Award for Undergraduates

-The Provost's Award for Undergraduate Contributions to Human Values is awarded to two outstanding seniors who are nominated by faculty members and selected by an all-University committee.
+The Seinfeld Scholar Award for Undergraduates is awarded to two outstanding seniors who are nominated by faculty members and selected by an all-University committee.
 Two awardees are selected based on the award’s criteria:

 • Contributions to the beauty (broadly understood) of the world

 • Evidence of adding to human values and mitigating human abuse or suffering

 • Excellence, creativity, and originality in their field

 • Demonstrated ability to motivate and bring out the best in others

 • Potential for future contributions to society